Working with Aboriginal People

 - Software requirements - Please refer students to link for requirements: For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.

-This unit will examine the history of relationships between Aboriginal and non-Aboriginal peoples, using the notion of whiteness to understand dispossession, resistance, adaptation and survival of Aboriginal peoples in Australia.
-Models of community development and cultural awareness will enable students to develop strategies to equip them in working with Aboriginal people in a variety of professional practices.
-Students are challenged to examine and reflect on the self as a conscious personal and professional actor within the dynamic of ethnic interchanges.
+In this subject you will examine the history of relationships between Aboriginal and non-Aboriginal peoples, using the notion of whiteness to understand dispossession, resistance, adaptation and survival of Aboriginal peoples in Australia.
+Models of community development and cultural awareness will enable you to develop strategies to equip you for working with Aboriginal people in a variety of professional practices.
+You will be challenged to examine and reflect on the self as a conscious personal and professional actor within the dynamic of ethnic interchanges.
 This subject is developed and taught by Oorala Aboriginal Centre staff.

 Assessment 1: 800 words (equiv); Unit Quiz; Relates to Learning Outcomes: 1-3 Assessment 2: 1500 words (equiv); Reflective Journal; Relates to Learning Outcomes: 1-6 Assessment 3: 2500 words; Case Study; Relates to Learning Outcomes: 1-6